-Edg.
-Draw thy sword,

-That, if my speech offend a noble heart, Thy arm may do thee justice.
-Here is mine.
-Behold, it is the privilege of mine honours, My oath, and my profession.
-I protest-

-Maugre thy strength, youth, place, and eminence, Despite thy victor sword and fire-new fortune, Thy valour and thy heart- thou art a traitor;

-False to thy gods, thy brother, and thy father; Conspirant 'gainst this high illustrious prince; And from th' extremest upward of thy head

-To the descent and dust beneath thy foot, A most toad-spotted traitor.
-Say thou 'no,'

-This sword, this arm, and my best spirits are bent

-To prove upon thy heart, whereto I speak, Thou liest.
+Draw thy sword, That, if my speech offend a noble heart, Thy arm may do thee justice: here is mine.
+Behold, it is the privilege of mine honours, My oath, and my profession: I protest, Maugre thy strength, youth, place, and eminence, Despite thy victor sword and fire-new fortune, Thy valour and thy heart, thou art a traitor; False to thy gods, thy brother, and thy father; Conspirant 'gainst this high-illustrious prince; And, from the extremest upward of thy head To the descent and dust below thy foot, A most toad-spotted traitor.
+Say thou 'No,' This sword, this arm, and my best spirits, are bent To prove upon thy heart, whereto I speak, Thou liest.

-Edm.
-In wisdom I should ask thy name;

-But since thy outside looks so fair and warlike,

-And that thy tongue some say of breeding breathes, What safe and nicely I might well delay

-By rule of knighthood, I disdain and spurn.
-Back do I toss those treasons to thy head; With the hell-hated lie o'erwhelm thy heart;

-Which- for they yet glance by and scarcely bruise- This sword of mine shall give them instant way Where they shall rest for ever.
+In wisdom I should ask thy name; But, since thy outside looks so fair and warlike, And that thy tongue some say of breeding breathes, What safe and nicely I might well delay By rule of knighthood, I disdain and spurn: Back do I toss these treasons to thy head; With the hell-hated lie o'erwhelm thy heart; Which, for they yet glance by and scarcely bruise, This sword of mine shall give them instant way, Where they shall rest for ever.
 Trumpets, speak!

 Alarums.
-Fight.
-[Edmund falls.]

-Alb.
+They fight.
+EDMUND falls

 Save him, save him!

-Gon.
-This is mere practice, Gloucester.

-By th' law of arms thou wast not bound to answer An unknown opposite.
-Thou art not vanquish'd, But cozen'd and beguil'd.
+This is practise, Gloucester: By the law of arms thou wast not bound to answer An unknown opposite; thou art not vanquish'd, But cozen'd and beguiled.